mebaidoo/Life-Expectancy-and-GDP/README.md

 # Life Expectancy and GDP
-Data analysis and visualizations of the relationships between life expectancy and GDP for six different countries.
+Data analysis and visualizations of the relationship between life expectancy and GDP for six different countries.